kamilhan-karaismailoglu/Diamond-Pattern/README.md

 # Diamond-Pattern
-Diamond Pattern made with C language
+The program that makes the Diamond Pattern.
+Made with C language.
+This program was written for the Algorithms and Programming lecture.